Spanish Inheritance Tax and Form 650

 Additional reductions for heirs with a recognized degree of physical, mental, or sensory disability, the amount of which varies according to the degree of disability and AC regulations.

-Specific reduction of 100% up to a maximum limit (currently €9,195.49 at state level, improvable by ACs) for amounts received from life insurance contracts, if the beneficiary is the spouse, ascendant, or descendant of the deceased policyholder.
+Reduction of 100% with a state limit of €9,195.49 on amounts received from life insurance contracts, when the beneficiary is the spouse, ascendant or descendant of the deceased policyholder.
+Some Autonomous Communities improve this limit or apply specific rules, so the regional regulations applicable to each case should be checked.

 Applicable reduction (generally 95%) for the acquisition of assets listed in the General Inventory of Spanish Historical Heritage or equivalent AC registries, under certain conservation and maintenance conditions.